khalid586/ATM-bank-using-oop-python/README.md

 ## Deposit Money
-In order to deposit money user has to have a pin.
-If he doesn't have a pin he has to create one and if he has then we will check the pin he has entered.
-After entering the right pin his entered amount will be added to balance.
+- In order to deposit money user has to have a pin.
+- If he doesn't have a pin he has to create one and if he has then we will check the pin he has entered.
+- After entering the right pin his entered amount will be added to the balance.

 <details><summary>Code</summary>